Systemic scleroderma: Diagnosis

 In 1980, the American College of Rheumatology agreed on diagnostic criteria for scleroderma.

-Diagnosis is by clinical suspicion, presence of autoantibodies (specifically anticentromere and anti-scl70/antitopoisomerase antibodies), and occasionally by biopsy.
+Diagnosis is by clinical suspicion, presence of autoantibodies (specifically anticentromere and anti-Scl-70 antibodies), and occasionally by biopsy.
 Of the antibodies, 90% have a detectable antinuclear antibody.
-Anticentromere antibody is more common in the limited form (80–90%) than in the diffuse form (10%), and anti-scl70 is more common in the diffuse form (30–40%) and in African-American patients (who are more susceptible to the systemic form).
+Anticentromere antibody is more common in the limited form (80–90%) than in the diffuse form (10%), and anti-Scl-70 is more common in the diffuse form (30–40%) and in African-American patients (who are more susceptible to the systemic form).

 Other conditions may mimic systemic sclerosis by causing hardening of the skin.
 Diagnostic hints that another disorder is responsible include the absence of Raynaud's phenomenon, a lack of abnormalities in the skin on the hands, a lack of internal organ involvement, and a normal antinuclear antibodies test result.

 Treatment

 No cure for scleroderma is known, though treatments exist for some of the symptoms, including drugs that soften the skin and reduce inflammation.
 Some patients may benefit from exposure to heat.
 Holistic care of patients comprising patient education tailored to patients' education level is useful in view of the complex nature of the disease symptoms and progress.